 This is just one of the recipes included in my Simple Cheesemaking book.
 Follow the link to find more wonderful cheese recipes with easy to follow instructions and much more!

-Because yogurt is such a popular food and is full of probiotics, it is a wonderful addition to any diet.
-Populating your gut with “good” bacteria is one of the easiest things to do to ensure good health.
+Because it is such a popular food and is full of probiotics, it is a wonderful addition to any diet.
+Populating your gut with "good" bacteria is one of the easiest things to do to ensure good health.

 And, since yogurt is so full of probiotics, it is easily digestible.
 In fact, many people who are unable to tolerate milk can eat yogurt!